Sally Bowles

-Sally Bowles (/boʊlz/) is a fictional character created by English-American novelist Christopher Isherwood and based upon 19-year-old cabaret singer Jean Ross.
-The character debuted in Isherwood's 1937 novella Sally Bowles published by Hogarth Press, and commentators have described the novella as "one of Isherwood's most accomplished pieces of writing."
-The work was republished in the 1939 novel Goodbye to Berlin and in the 1945 anthology The Berlin Stories.
+Sally Bowles (/boʊlz/) is a fictional character created by English-American novelist Christopher Isherwood and based on 19-year-old cabaret singer Jean Ross.
+The character debuted in Isherwood's novella Sally Bowles, published in October 1937 by Hogarth Press.
+Critics regard the novella as among Isherwood's most accomplished works of fiction.
+The work was republished in the 1939 novel Goodbye to Berlin by Hogarth Press and in the 1945 anthology The Berlin Stories by New Directions.

-In the 1937 novella, Sally is a British flapper who moonlights as a cabaret singer in Weimar-era Berlin during the twilight of the Jazz Age.
-She is depicted by Isherwood as a "self-indulgent upper-middle-class British tourist who could escape Berlin whenever she chose."
-By day, she is an aspiring film actress hoping to work for the UFA GmbH, the German film production company.
-By night, she is a mediocre chanteuse at an underground club called The Lady Windermere located near the Tauentzienstraße.
-She aspires to be a serious actress or, as an alternative, to ensnare a wealthy man to keep her as his mistress.
-Unsuccessful at both, Sally departs Berlin on the eve of Adolf Hitler's ascension as Chancellor of Germany and is last heard from in the form of a postcard sent from Rome, Italy, with no return address.
+In the 1937 novella, a British flapper named Sally Bowles moonlights as a cabaret singer in Weimar-era Berlin during the twilight of the Jazz Age.
+By day, Sally aspires to be a film actress employed by UFA, the German production company.
+By night, she works as a chanteuse at an underground club called The Lady Windermere near the Tauentzienstraße.
+Hoping to become a famous actress or the mistress of a wealthy man, Sally engages in a series of sexual flings, becomes pregnant, and undergoes an abortion.
+She departs Berlin on the eve of Adolf Hitler's ascension as Chancellor of Germany.

+Sally Bowles appears as a central character in the 1951 John Van Druten stage play I Am a Camera, the 1955 film of the same name, the 1966 musical stage adaptation Cabaret and the 1972 film adaptation of the musical.
+The character purportedly inspired Truman Capote's Holly Golightly in his 1958 novella Breakfast at Tiffany's, and she appears in novels by other authors.
+In June 1979, critic Howard Moss commented on the character's remarkable longevity over many decades: "It is almost fifty years since Sally Bowles shared the recipe for a Prairie oyster with Herr Issyvoo [sic] in a vain attempt to cure a hangover" and yet the character lives on "from story to play to movie to musical to movie-musical."

-Following the tremendous popularity of the Sally Bowles character in subsequent decades, Jean Ross was hounded by reporters seeking information about her colourful past in Weimar-era Berlin.
+Following the popularity of the Sally Bowles character, tabloid reporters hounded Jean Ross seeking information about her colourful past in Weimar-era Berlin.
 She believed her popular association with the naïve character of Bowles occluded her lifelong work as a political writer and social activist.
 According to her daughter Sarah Caudwell, Ross never "felt any sense of identity with the character of Sally Bowles, which in many respects she thought more closely modeled on" Isherwood's gay friends, many of whom "fluttered around town exclaiming how sexy the storm troopers looked in their uniforms".

-Sally Bowles is a central character in the 1951 John Van Druten stage play I Am a Camera, the 1955 film of the same name, the 1966 musical stage adaptation Cabaret and the 1972 film adaptation of the musical.
-The character of Sally Bowles inspired Truman Capote's Holly Golightly in his novella Breakfast at Tiffany's, and the character also has appeared in novels by other authors.
-In June 1979, critic Howard Moss of The New Yorker commented upon the peculiar resiliency of the character: "It is almost fifty years since Sally Bowles shared the recipe for a Prairie oyster with Herr Issyvoo [sic] in a vain attempt to cure a hangover" and yet the character in subsequent permutations lives on "from story to play to movie to musical to movie-musical."